Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Variation of luminosity with magnetic field

 \section{Variation of luminosity with magnetic field}

-In this section, we determine how the luminosity of a white dwarf changes as the magnetic field strength increases such that, \\1. the interface radius for a magnetised white dwarf is the same as that for a non-magnetised white dwarf i.e., $r_{*,B\neq0}=r_{*,B=0}$, \\2. the interface temperature for a magnetised white dwarf is the same as that for a non-magnetised white dwarf i.e., $T_{*,B\neq0}=T_{*,B=0}$.
-We also check if the conditions above can be satisfied simultaneously by changing the value of $T_{s}$ accordingly.
-We calculate $L$ for various magnetic field profiles, such that either $r_{*}$ or $T_{*}$ has the same value as that for the non-magnetised white dwarf with a luminosity $L=10^{-5} L_{\odot}$.
+In this section, we determine how the luminosity of a white dwarf changes as the magnetic field strength increases such that \\(i) the interface radius for a magnetized white dwarf is the same as that for a non-magnetized white dwarf, $r_{*,B\neq0}=r_{*,B=0}$, and \\(ii) the interface temperature for a magnetized white dwarf is the same as that for a non-magnetized white dwarf, $T_{*,B\neq0}=T_{*,B=0}$.
+The motivation for fixing $r_*$ or $T_*$ between non-magnetized and magnetized cases is to better constrain the individual components (gravitational, thermal and magnetic) of the conserved total energy of the magnetized white dwarf.
+For the fixed $r_{*}$ case, we assume that the increase in magnetic field energy is compensated by an equal decrease in the thermal energy of the isothermal electron-degenerate white dwarf core while the gravitational potential energy remains unaffected (owing to fixed $r_{*}$ and $R$).
+This is justified by the decrease in $T_{*}$ (and therefore $L$) with increase in $B$ (see Table \ref{table5}).

+For the fixed $T_{*}$ case, we assume that the increase in magnetic field energy is compensated by an equal decrease in gravitational potential energy of the white dwarf whereas the thermal energy is unchanged (owing to fixed core temperature $T_{\rm core}=T_{*}$).
+This indeed makes sense because, with increase in $B$ for fixed $T_{*}$, $r_{*}$ decreases (see Table \ref{table6}) with more and more electron-degenerate mass concentrated near the centre of the white dwarf, thereby reducing the effective gravitational potential energy.
+Indeed, observationally, it was found (\citealt{ferra}) that the temperature of white dwarfs does not vary much with magnetic field, although the maximum $B_{\rm{s}}$ observed so far is $B \lesssim 10^9\,$G, which is quite small compared to the fields considered here.

+We calculate $L$ for various magnetic field profiles, such that either $r_{*}$ or $T_{*}$ is the same as for the non-magnetized white dwarf with $L=10^{-5} L_{\odot}$.
+Overall, it turns out that, depending on the field strength and profile, the magnetic fields have a significant impact on the equilibrium stellar structure.

+Note importantly that $B\lesssim 10^9\,$G practically has no effect on the white dwarf mass-radius relation as long as it is assumed to be constant throughout the star.
+However, a white dwarf with a surface field $B_{\rm{s}} \approx 10^9\,$G (which we could observe) can have a much stronger central field (up to $B_{\rm{s}} \approx 10^{14}\,$G).
+This could lead to massive, even super-Chandrasekhar, white dwarfs, depending on the field profiles \citep{dm15,Sathya}.
+Nevertheless, here, we assume a fixed initial mass and radius for the white dwarfs of a fixed age.
+This is possible for appropriate choice of field profiles along with the chosen respective central and surface fields.